 “The first four days of operations in June (June 1 through June 6) the Community Coalition on Homelessness processed 70 requests from individuals and families desperate for assistance to either get into housing or maintain the housing they are in.
 The funding from the Florida Winefest enabled 10 adults with 18 children to obtain and maintain housing, one of our most basic human needs.
 Each of these families had to demonstrate that with the Winefest financial help, they would be able to maintain sustainability.
 With a stable, safe place to sleep, shower, and basically live, these children we helped have a better opportunity to be successful in all their future endeavors.”

-“Support from Winefest instills the spirit of volunteerism and philanthropy in children as young as 8 years old as they identify and address local community needs.
+“Support from Winefest instills the spirit of volunteerism and philanthropy in children as young as 8 years old as they identify and address local community needs in Manatee County.

 Hundreds of ManaTEENs work together after school, weekends, holidays, and throughout the summer months to develop, implement and evaluate volunteer projects that benefit the community at large in the areas of animal welfare, disaster preparedness, environment, health and human service.
-Teenagers mentor younger ManaTEENs as role models, encouraging them to become decision makers in their neighborhoods and schools.
+Teenagers mentor younger ManaTEENs, encouraging them to become decision makers in their neighborhoods and schools.
 Thanks to Winefest, youth are considered to be compassionate and capable neighbors rather than “the noisy kids down the street!
 Thank you!”

 GRANT RECIPIENTS TO DATE